ChetSocio/easy-reveal/Readme.md

 # Easy-Reveal !
-(In Beta !
-Not ready for production)
+(In Beta 🚀🚀)

 This package will be live soon.
 Please wait till then.
-Weare testing its compatibility with nextjs and typescript for now.
+We are still testing its compatibility with nextjs and typescript for now.
+But you can play it it and raise issues in github 😊

-Easy reveal is the updated (by Chetraj Gautam) version of react-reveal package and is an animation framework for React.
+Easy reveal is the created & managed by Chetraj Gautam is an animation framework for React and Nextjs.
 It's MIT licensed, has a tiny footprint and written specifically for React in ES5.
 It can be used to create various cool reveal on scroll animations in your application.
 If you liked this package, don't forget to star the Github repository.

 It also supports nextjs app directory as well as React 18